jedi-academy/learn-4711/data/labs/lab08.md

 Lesson "xml01" in the supplementary reading section of the organizer would be useful as a refresher.

-### 2. Create XML_Model with load()
+### 2. Modify Your Model Loading

-Create `application/core/XML_Model.php`, based on `CSV_Model.php` from the previous labs.

-It will need to populate its internal array of record objects from the appropriate XML document.
+Your `TaskList` model should now extend `XML_Model` instead of `CSV_Model`.

+The `XML_Model` that came with "starter4" implements an element-centric approach for saving objects using XML.

+You will need to over-ride the `load()` method to suit the structure you used above.

+The starter code is useful as an example, but won't do everything for you.

 See the [PHP manual](http://ca.php.net/manual/en/simplexml.examples-basic.php) for examples, and ask us if you have questions.